omegaml/omegaml/docs/source/quickstart/usp.rst

 * end-2-end features for collaboration, development and deployment,
 * based on well-known open source components to make integration & scaling easy
-* omega|ml does not change the way you work, yet it enables the hard parts -- usually from a single line of code.
+* omega-ml does not change the way you work, yet it enables the hard parts -- usually from a single line of code.

 For example,